 - C2A (Computer Aided Astronomy) C2A is a planetarium software that allows you to build detailed views of stellar fields.
 It is only available for the Microsoft Windows Operating System (all versions).
 An important objective of this software is to take into account the main catalogues available to professional and amateur astronomers in order to prepare observations on small fields as well as astrometry and photometry works.
 C2A is also an easy to use general purpose Planetarium software with many functions.C2A in incorporates way to may feature to summarise here so see the “information” page on the C2A website for details.

 - Sky Safari is probably the best planetarium software for iPhone’s, iPad’s and Android phones and tablets.
-Unfortunately it a commercial product and not free.
+It a commercial product with pricing for different versions.
+There is a free version for Andriod platforms.

 Astronomy for Kids